gjax78/frontend-mod-1-prework/section4/reflection.md

 4. For each set of data, would an array or object be better to store it?
 Explain your choice.

   * List of all of the students in class
-    - Array:
+    - Array: You can have multiple strings listed here
   * List of states and their capitals
-    - Object:
+    - Object: capitals would be a property of the state
   * List of things to pack for vacation
-    - Array:
+    - Array: You can have multiple strings
   * Names of all the Instagram accounts I follow
-    - Array:
+    - Array: You can have multiple strings and "accounts" would be the variable
   * List of student names and their cohort
-    - Object:
+    - Object: The variable would be "Turing" and there could be multiple key value pairs such as student names, cohort, program, etc.
   * Ingredients and amount of each ingredient to bake a cake
-    - Object:
+    - Object: Again, lots of related data pertaining to one thing so object would be best.
   * All my favorite restaurants
-    - Array:
+    - Array: This would be a simple list of multiple strings.

 5. In this section, we talked about an `transaction item object`.
 It has keys that represent different properties an bank transaction would have, and values that store the data.
 In a banking app, this data would eventually be displayed in the browser for the user.
 Think of another Object in a web application that you use frequently.
 What is it?
 What keys might be on it?
 What are example values?
   - In the Target app, I would think the shopping cart would be similar to a transaction item object.
 I've left a (non-dynamic) example below: